 Sara Thakkar, Chief Executive of Colne Housing, said: "We are a housing association which enables people to live independently and supports communities to thrive.
 Our grant making initiative Colne Community Builders also does just that."

-The Community Resilience Fund is a collaboration between Essex County Council, The Police and Crime Commissioner of Essex and Essex County Fire and Rescue.
-Already a significant fund, it is designed to grow year on year to provide grants to voluntary organisations across Essex to develop the ability of communities, family and individuals to help themselves and each other.
+The Community Resilience Fund (CRF) is an innovative grants programme aimed at strengthening local communities.
+It is a collaboration between Essex County Council and The Police, Fire and Crime Commissioner of Essex, designed to grow year-on-year to provide grants to voluntary organisations across Essex to develop the ability of communities, family and individuals to help themselves and each other.

 Sonia and Giles Coode-Adams moved to Essex in 1961, first to Little Baddow and then in 1978 to Feering near Colchester.
 They married in 1960, have two children and four grand-daughters.
 They share a love of art, sculpture and horticulture all of which have woven their way into every part of their lives.